poppastring/dasblog-core/README.md

 ## Deployment

-Currently the most efficient way to deploy dasblog-core is by following the [Overview of deployment in Visual Studio] (https://docs.microsoft.com/en-us/visualstudio/deployment/deploying-applications-services-and-components-resources?view=vs-2017).
+Currently the most efficient way to deploy dasblog-core is by following the [Overview of deployment in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/deployment/deploying-applications-services-and-components-resources?view=vs-2017).

 Configuration settings are as follows:
 - Configuration: Release